 The stakeholder groups will nominate their own representatives.
 The groups that will be included on the panel are:

 The City Council is scheduled to make the appointments at a meeting on Feb.
 7. Previous Citizens Open Space Advisory Committees conducted their highest-profile work in closed-door sessions, something that state law allows since property acquisition is under discussion.
-The panel receives little publicity until an acquisition is announced.

 The ballot measure approved by Park City voters on Election Day will provide ongoing funding for conservation purchases.
 It is a different mechanism than City Hall has employed in the past.
 Voters previously approved bond measures for conservation purchases, which are paid back through an increase in property taxes.
 The November vote dealt with sales taxes instead of property taxes.